Bethlehem Mission Society

-The Bethlehem Mission Society (Latin: Societas Missionum Exterarum de Bethlehem in Helvetia; abbreviation of the Society: SMB) is a Society of Apostolic Life. comprising priests and brothers who have joined for missionary service.
+The Bethlehem Mission Society (Latin: Societas Missionum Exterarum de Bethlehem in Helvetia; abbreviation: SMB) is a Society of Apostolic Life consisting of priests and brothers who have joined for missionary service.
 As a Society of Apostolic Life, the Bethlehem Mission Society is not a religious order and is directly subordinate to the Dicastery for Evangelization in Rome.
 The members of the Mission Society lead a life according to the evangelical counsels, i.e. poverty, obedience, and celibacy.
-The end of May 2021 marked the 100th anniversary of the papal decree.
+In May 2021, the Society marked the 100th anniversary of the papal decree.
 The origins of the Society date back to 1895.

-The history of the origins
+History

+Origins

 The origins of the Bethlehem Mission Society go back to the French priest Pierre-Marie Barral.
 In 1895, he founded the "Ecole apostolique de Bethléem" (Apostolic School of Bethlehem) in Meggen, Switzerland, which was moved to Immensee in 1896.
 It became the Gymnasium Bethlehem, Immensee (Bethlehem grammar school/high school).
 In the same year, the first issue of the multilingual monthly magazine "Bethlehem" appeared, which was published under the name "Wendekreis" from 1972 until 2017.

 While the institute originally aimed to train the sons of poor families for missionary service in Europe's abandoned parishes, missionary activities in Asia, Africa and Latin America were developed over time.
 Circles of friends were formed in Austria, Italy, France, Great Britain, Portugal, and the USA.
 Difficulties in the work, which was financed through stamp trading, dishonest fundraising, and loans, led to a reorganization as the Bethlehem Mission House in 1907 by the later first Superior General Pietro Bondolfi.

 On 30 May 1921, the papal decree establishing the "Swiss Seminary for Foreign Missions" was issued in Rome.
 Pietro Bondolfi was the first Superior General.
 From 1934, the association was called the "Society for Foreign Missions of Bethlehem in Switzerland" (Societas Missionaria de Bethlehem in Helvetia).
-For short, it is known as the Bethlehem Mission Society (SMB).
+It is known as the Bethlehem Mission Society (SMB).

 Most of the new members of the Society were recruited from the Gymnasium Bethlehem (Bethlehem grammar school) run for this purpose in Immensee.
 This included the "Progymnasium" (lower Forms) in Rebstein (1926–73) and Fribourg (1938–72).
-In 1995, the grammar school/high school was transferred to a private foundation under the name of "Gymnasium Immensee".
+In 1995, the grammar school/high school was transferred to a private foundation under the name "Gymnasium Immensee".

-The training of candidates for the priesthood began in 1922 at the seminary in Wolhusen, was then transferred to the "Bruder-Klausen-Seminar" (Seminary of St. Nicholas of Flüe) in Schöneck (Emmetten) in 1932, and has taken place at the Faculty of Theology in Lucerne since 1969.
+The training of candidates for the priesthood began in 1922 at the seminary in Wolhusen, and was later transferred to the "Bruder-Klausen-Seminar" (Seminary of St. Nicholas of Flüe) in Schöneck (Emmetten) in 1932, and has taken place at the Faculty of Theology in Lucerne since 1969.

-In 1925, the first Brother missionaries were admitted into the SMB to work in administration, schools, businesses, and agriculture.
+In 1925, the first brother missionaries were admitted into the SMB to work in administration, schools, businesses, and agriculture.
 The Brothers, as well as the candidates for the priesthood and the priests, pledge to live according to the principles of the SMB.